 (Mat Smith, Melody Maker)

-Beneath this sky we’ll glide so bright
+Tunis and Sardinia The ocean growing hungrier Beneath these walls we’ll sleep tonight Beneath this sky we’ll glide so bright

 „My favorite thing in the world is that state between asleep and awake,“ says Kilbey (…) „That’s where I want our music to put people.
-It all happens in a dreamy, hazy place.“
+It all happens in a dreamy, hazy place.“ „In that tunnel to the nonlogical part of your brain,“ adds new drummer Jay Dee Daugherty.
+[SPIN Magazine, May 1992]

 „I definitely think that The Church is aimed at the female aspect.
 Our music is definitely aimed at that source, a female state of mind, not necessarily a feminine state of mind. […] It’s more of a contemplative, gentle, emotional, sad kind of thing.“ – [Steve Kilbey, B-Side Magazine 1992].